 Exceedance flow routes are included within the proposed SuDS drainage layout.
-Where possible, exceedance flows should be directed away from buildings and into non-essential areas of the Site.
+Where possible, exceedance flows should be directed away from buildings and into non-essential areas of the Site such as the car park/soft landscaping.
 The SuDS system recommended for the Site should provide enough storage that this method would only be utilised during a worst case scenario.